 In an attempt to fix the problem, users have tried to leave the device on charge over night but it still does not resolve the issue.

-- iPhone won’t turn on when pressing the home button
+- Won’t turn on when pressing the home button

 - iPhone only works when connected to a wall power outlet directly